 Let’s jump straight in:

 1. A copywriter saves you time.

-There are never enough hours in a day, and when you’re having to write about your business, there are even less.
+There are never enough hours in a day, and when you have to write about your business, there are even fewer.

 Then there’s the editing, proofreading, rewriting, editing and proofreading again.